 MCMC Data Breach – 2020

-In 2020, the Malaysian Communications and Multimedia Commission (MCMC) suffered a data breach in which the personal data of hundreds of employees was leaked online.
-The leaked data included employee names, IC numbers, phone numbers, and email addresses.
-The incident was believed to have been caused by a phishing attack.
+In 2020, a data breach impacted the Malaysian Communications and Multimedia Commission (MCMC).
+It resulted in a leak of the personal data of hundreds of employees online.
+This breach exposed employee names, IC numbers, phone numbers, and email addresses.
 Source: (The Star)

 Astro Data Breach – 2018

-In 2018, Malaysian satellite TV provider Astro suffered a data breach in which the personal data of its customers was stolen.
-The stolen data included customer names, addresses, phone numbers, and subscription details.
-The incident was believed to have affected around 60,000 customers.
+A data breach in 2018 at Malaysian satellite TV provider Astro resulted in the theft of personal data belonging to its customers.
+This breach compromised customer names, addresses, phone numbers, and subscription details.
+It is believed that the incident affected around 60,000 customers..
 (Source: Reuters)

 Jobstreet.com Data Breach – 2019

-In 2019, the Malaysian job recruitment website Jobstreet.com suffered a data breach in which the personal data of millions of job seekers was stolen.
-The stolen data included job seekers names, email addresses, and phone numbers.
+In 2019, the Malaysian job recruitment website Jobstreet.com suffered a data breach.
+The personal data of millions of job seekers was stolen.
+The stolen data included job seekers' names, email addresses, and phone numbers.
 The incident was believed to have affected around 19 million job seekers in Malaysia.
 Source: (The Star)

 Learn more in our article on Data Breaches